paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The main bulletins on BBC1 shared similar but varied titles in which maps of first Britain then the world interacted alongside the spelling out of major capitals, overlaid with clock hands, radiating rings and globes.
 Towards the end of the sequence the hour of the programme (be it 1, 6, 9 and later 10) were brought in, spinning on their axis before resting in a straight position. <cite>BBC News 24</cite> and <cite>BBC World</cite> (the BBC’s 24-hour rolling news channels) continued these themes — with News 24’s graphics package having a closer resemblance to those titles seen on the BBC’s domestic output.

-{% include 'photos' with figures.45
+{% render 'photos' with figures.45
   caption: 'Title sequence for <cite>BBC Ten O’Clock News</cite>.
 (BBC/Lambie-Nairn, 2001)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.46
+{% render 'photos' with figures.46
   caption: '<cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding.'
   image_preset: 'thumbnail'
 %}

 As for the BBC’s regions, they again took the BBC News elements, whilst adjusting their colours — the English regions used oranges, yellows and light blue for example — and adding local elements such as map shapes and place names.
 All this was to increase viewers to the regional programmes, with the use of similar elements suggesting to viewers that they were essentially watching the same programme from the same people.

-{% include 'photos' with figures.47
+{% render 'photos' with figures.47
   caption: 'Title sequence for <cite>BBC Look North</cite>.
 (BBC/Lambie-Nairn, 2001)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.48
+{% render 'photos' with figures.48
   caption: 'The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C.
 Shown here the titles for <cite>Reporting Scotland</cite>, <cite>Wales Today</cite>, <cite>BBC Newsline</cite> and <cite>Newyddion</cite>.'
   image_preset: 'thumbnail'
 %}